mohankumawat17-bit/Afficionado-Coffee-Analysis/README.md

 **Live Dashboard:** [Click Here](https://afficionado-coffee-analysis-ip2nceibngh4brxb4av5iw.streamlit.app/)

 ---
+## 💼 Business Problem

+Afficionado Coffee Roasters offers a wide range of products across multiple stores and categories.
+As the product portfolio grows, it becomes difficult to identify which products drive revenue, which products should be promoted, and which products contribute little to overall business performance.

+Without product-level analysis, management may struggle to make informed decisions about inventory planning, product promotions, and menu optimization.

+---
 ## 📌 Project Overview

 This project analyzes transaction-level sales data from Afficionado Coffee Roasters to understand product performance, revenue contribution, and menu optimization opportunities.